Why umbra

 Designed for listening

-Immediate playback, background audio, and lock screen controls create a calm, seamless listening experience.
+Immediate playback, background audio, and lock screen controls keep the screen out of the way.

 Discover gently

-Search directly, follow themed chips, or begin with something random when you want discovery without effort.
+Search directly, follow themed chips, or start random when you want discovery without effort.

 Keep going without scrolling

-Suggestions, next articles, and smooth transitions keep curiosity moving without feeling like a feed.
+Suggestions and smooth transitions keep curiosity moving without turning the app into a feed.

 Follow along lightly